Vison307/PistoSeg/README.md

 3. Download the CAM model's weights `res38d.pth` from [OEEM responsitory](https://github.com/xmed-lab/OEEM) and put it in ./weights/res38d.pth

 ## CAM Generation
-Plese refer to the OEEM readme in ./OEEM/README.md
+Please refer to the OEEM readme in ./OEEM/README.md

 Or you can use the [pre-generated CAMs](https://pan.baidu.com/s/1lcC1c04gZjiujR2xrdfUng?pwd=yj84) (in AAAI23/{dataset}/data/CAM/train.zip) and unzip and put them in ./data/WSSS4LUAD/CAM/train and ./data/BCSS-WSSS/CAM/train.